Marker Logo

 Topics.
 This memorial is listed in these topic lists: Colonial EraWars, Non-US.
 A significant historical date for this entry is May 13, 2014.

 Location.
-12° 7.132′ S, 77° 2.569′ W. Marker is in Miraflores, Lima.
+12° 7.132′ S, 77° 2.569′ W. Memorial is in Miraflores, Lima.
 It is in Santa Cruz.
-Memorial is at the intersection of Avenida José Pardo and Avenida Santa Cruz, on the left when traveling west on Avenida José Pardo.
+It is at the intersection of Avenida José Pardo and Avenida Santa Cruz, on the left when traveling west on Avenida José Pardo.
 Touch for map.
-Marker is at or near
+Memorial is at or near this postal address: Av José Pardo 1466, Miraflores, Lima 15074, Peru.
+Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 5 kilometers of this marker, measured as the crow flies.
-General Francisco Morazán (a few steps from this marker); Admiral Miguel Grau Seminario (approx. 2.9 kilometers away); Colonel Francisco Bolognesi Cervantes (approx. 3 kilometers away); Foundation of the Scouts in Peru (approx. 4.2 kilometers away).
+At least 4 other markers are within 5 kilometers of this marker, measured as the crow flies: General Francisco Morazán (a few steps from this marker); Admiral Miguel Grau Seminario (approx. 2.9 kilometers away); Colonel Francisco Bolognesi Cervantes (approx. 3 kilometers away); Foundation of the Scouts in Peru (approx. 4.2 kilometers away).

 m=192312